Stargazer3240/concordo/README.md

 > - Server name

 ## Limitations
 The program expects that the user input a valid command as documented.
-Fail to do so results in undefined behavior.
+Failing to do so results in undefined behavior.

 ## Author
 - Fabrício Moura Jácome